Autumn Term 2 2021

 Welcome back!
 I hope you had lovely half term break and you feel ready to dive into our brand new topic.
-We have lots of exciting things planned starting with a Victorian themed day where we will turn into Victorian school children who experience a 19th century themed day.
-I can’t wait to see what creative costumes Y4 come in on the first day back!
+We have lots of exciting things planned!
+A great way to be starting our new topic of Victorians will be a Victorian themed day on Monday 8th November.
+On this day, we will turn into Victorian school children who experience a 19th century themed day.
+I can’t wait to see what creative costumes Y4 come in!

 Collective worship is a special time for us all.
 We all gather together and listen to a reading from the Bible.
 We listen and respond to God’s word and consider how this relates to our lives.
 We reflect on how we can learn from the Bible and what choices we should make going forth.
 Together we like to pray, listen to songs and sit quietly to remember how lucky we are to be part of God’s beautiful creation!

 Our class worship table looks lovely after the children have dressed it themselves.
 They chose different artefacts for the table.
 Mary was especially important to the children as our topic in RE is trust in God and they wanted to remember Mary’s trust in God’s divine plan for her life.